Why he deserves it and the difference it could make

 The person who shall have made the most important discovery within the domain of physiology or medicine.

 Colin’s “prize-worthy” work in a nutshell.
-Since 1968, when he first learned of a scientific study (in India) strongly suggesting an association between animal protein in the diet and cancer growth, he has spent the better part of the next 48 years trying first verify if those findings were legitimate and secondly, to understand if those lab findings in animals were applicable to humans.
-By 1983, he had become quite convinced that they were, telling me two weeks ago:
+Since 1968, when he first learned of a scientific study (in India) strongly suggesting an association between animal protein in the diet and cancer growth, he has spent the better part of the next fifty years trying first verify if those findings were legitimate and secondly, to understand if those lab findings in animals were applicable to humans.
+By 1983, he had become quite convinced that they were on both counts, telling me two weeks ago:

 To be sure, this $200 billion, profit-oriented business could never condone anything that threatened its revenue stream.
 That disturbing conclusion prompted me to offer up a new definition for “alternative medicine:”

-“Any approach to medicine where an ultimate cure, even if it were 100% successful, would not provide much revenue for the medical industry.” —J. Morris Hicks
+“Any approach to medicine where an ultimate cure provides little or no revenue for the medical industry.”

 Naturally, those huge industries are not real keen on a cure for cancer that might be as simple as choosing broccoli, beans and apples over burgers, omelets and cheese.